 The proffered technique being used in Fulhadhoo is called the Mars Assisted Restoration System (MARRS) — a low technology, community-based restoration system that is capable of rapidly rebuilding reefs in a relatively short period of time.
 Reefs known to be thermally resilient can be deployed alongside those corals that have demonstrated past resistance to produce a system that may be better equipped to deal with future stressors.

-The community is at the heart of the project, and MCI works with the Island Council and has hired people from the island to help develop a sustainable process for the rebuilding and maintaining the island’s coral reef.
+The community is at the heart of the project, and MCI works with the Island Council and members of the island community to help develop and carry out a sustainable process for the rebuilding and maintaining the island’s coral reef.

-On this project we also work with others in the ocean and science community, Maldives National University, Save the Beach Maldives, and diving schools Fehurihi Dive from Fulhadhoo and Kamadhoo Dive from Baa Kamadhoo Island.
+To carry out the project, we collaborate with others in the ocean and science community; Save the Beach Maldives, Maldives National University, and diving schools Fehurihi Dive from Fulhadhoo and Kamadhoo Dive from Baa Kamadhoo Island.

-The Phase I pilot of this project has been completed, and a video highlighting the work can be seen here.
+A video highlighting Phase I pilot of this project can be seen here.

 Supported By